pbcooks/ssc-steno-help/README.md

 ---
 ## Skill Test
-The Skill folder contains the resources and tips for cracking the skill test.
+The Skill folder contains the resources and tips for cracking the Skill Test.